 The laser beam sterilizes the affected area and seals off blood vessels, which minimizes the chance of infection or bleeding.
 Patients are also much more comfortable during and after treatment with laser therapy.
 The need for local anesthetic is reduced but it is usually used to make sure that you feel absolutely nothing during the treatment

 Shortly after the invention of lasers in the early 1960's, lasers were investigated for their use in gum treatment.
 Recent developments have made it possible to use lasers effectively in the dental office, for treatment of all soft tissues, including gums.
 Soon lasers will be used routinely for work on teeth and cavities also.

 Are Lasers Dangerous?

-In the hands of a skilled specially trained periodontist like Dr. Packman, lasers are very safe.
+In the hands of a skilled specially trained periodontist, lasers are very safe.
 In fact the primary safety factor used during laser treatment is proper protective eye wear.
 Dental lasers are very low powered, which is essential for treating the delicate tissues of the mouth.
 In addition, the controlled heat and light of the laser destroys many bacteria and viruses in the mouth and inside periodontal pockets.

 There are many benefits of laser dentistry.
 They include:

 - Less time in the dental chair.

 - Less post-treatment discomfort

 Today many dental services can be performed with the laser or traditional treatment.
 The procedure itself is usually covered by your dental insurance to some extent BUT the laser mode of therapy is NOT.
 You must decide if the extra expense for the laser will be worthwhile for you, as it will in many cases add to the cost out of pocket.